excelsior-oss/excelsior-jet-gradle-plugin/README.md

 of a Test Run.
 You may launch it from any standard Tomcat installation.

 ### Invocation Dynamic Libraries

-To create a dynamic library callable from applications written in another language instead of a runnable executable, you need to add the plugin dependency to the `buildscript` configuration of the `build.gradle` file, e.g.:
+To create a dynamic library callable from applications written in a non-JVM language instead of a runnable executable, you need to add the plugin dependency to the `buildscript` configuration of the `build.gradle` file, e.g.:

 ```gradle